Financial Relief Program

 Waiving property tax penalties and charges for eligible residential property owners

 Eligible residential property owners who wish to have interest and penalties waived on unpaid property taxes will be required to apply through the Town of Newmarket.
 Eligible applicants must:

 - Be a residential property owner in Newmarket;

 - Have suffered significant reduced hours, job loss or significant loss of income as a result of the pandemic.
 Property owners will be required to provide documents to support hardship (e.g. letter from employer, Canada Recovery Benefit (CRB), Canada Recovery Sickness Benefit (CRSB), Canada Recovery Caregiving Benefit (CRCB) or Employment Insurance benefit (EI) eligibility letter; and,

 - Designate one (1) residential property for financial relief

 Low-income elderly residents who qualified for the Federal Guaranteed Income Supplement were eligible to apply for a property tax rebate of $320 in 2020.
 In the new Financial Relief Program, the Town will temporarily increase this rebate from $320 to $450 in 2021.
 This rebate will be applied on the property tax bill directly.

-Low-income elderly residents can apply for this property tax rebate by completing an application form and emailing it to firstname.lastname@example.org or mailing it to the Municipal Offices, 395 Mulock Drive, STN Main, PO Box 328, Newmarket, Ontario, L3Y 4X7.
+Low-income elderly residents can apply for this property tax rebate by completing this Application for Tax Assistance to the Elderly form and emailing it to email@example.com or mailing it to the Municipal Offices, 395 Mulock Drive, STN Main, PO Box 328, Newmarket, Ontario, L3Y 4X7.

 Water and waste water rebate for